cchitsiang/awesome-stars/README.md

 - [johnstonbl01/clementinejs](https://github.com/johnstonbl01/clementinejs) - The elegant and lightweight full stack JavaScript boilerplate.
 - [FrontendMasters/front-end-handbook](https://github.com/FrontendMasters/front-end-handbook) - The resources and tools for learning about the practice of front-end development.
 - [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
-- [mui/material-ui](https://github.com/mui/material-ui) - MUI Core (formerly Material-UI) is the React UI library you always wanted.
-Follow your own design system, or start with Material Design.
+- [mui/material-ui](https://github.com/mui/material-ui) - MUI Core is a collection of React UI libraries for shipping new features faster.
+Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready com
 - [dleitee/valid.js](https://github.com/dleitee/valid.js) - 📝 A library for data validation.
 - [js-cookie/js-cookie](https://github.com/js-cookie/js-cookie) - A simple, lightweight JavaScript API for handling browser cookies
 - [timruffles/d3.angularize](https://github.com/timruffles/d3.angularize) - Want a bit of data-binding within a D3 context?